BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 6:13 And God said unto Noah, The end of all flesh is come before me;
 for the earth is filled with violence through them; and, behold I will destroy them with the earth.

 6:14 Make thee an ark of gopher wood; rooms shalt thou make in the ark, and shalt pitch it within and without with pitch.

+6:15 And this is the fashion which thou shalat make it of: The length of the ark shall be three hundred cubits, the breadth of it fifty cubits, and the height of it thirty cubits.

 ## The Book of Psalms